-SECTION 117.
-Section 37-179-3, Mississippi Code of 1972, is amended as follows:

-37-179-3.
-(1) A district which is an applicant to be designated as a district of innovation under Section 37-179-1 shall:

-8700 (a) Establish goals and performance targets for the 8701 district of innovation proposal, which may include:

-(i) Reducing achievement gaps among groups of public school students by expanding learning experiences for students who are identified as academically low-achieving;

-8705 (ii) Increasing pupil learning through the 8706 implementation of high, rigorous standards for pupil performance;

-Department of Education.

-8707 (iii) Increasing the participation of students in

-8708 various curriculum components and instructional components within
+- SECTION 117.
+Section 37-179-3, Mississippi Code of 1972, is amended as follows: - 8697 37-179-3.
+(1) A district which is an applicant to be 8698 designated as a district of innovation under Section 37-179-1 8699 shall: - 8700 (a) Establish goals and performance targets for the 8701 district of innovation proposal, which may include: - (i) Reducing achievement gaps among groups of public school students by expanding learning experiences for students who are identified as academically low-achieving; - 8705 (ii) Increasing pupil learning through the 8706 implementation of high, rigorous standards for pupil performance; - 8707 (iii) Increasing the participation of students in 8708 various curriculum components and instructional components within 8709 selected schools to enhance at each grade level; - 8710 (iv) Increasing the number of students who are 8711 college and career-ready; - (v) Motivating students at different grade levels by offering more curriculum choices and student learning opportunities to parents and students within the district;